-Reference is made to the announcements of Ronshine China Holdings Limited (融信中國控 股有限公司) (the "Company") dated February 25, 2019 and February 26, 2019 in relation to the Notes Issue (the "Announcements").
+Reference is made to the announcements of Ronshine China Holdings Limited (融信中國控股有限公司) (the "Company") dated February 25, 2019 and February 26, 2019 in respect of the issue of the Existing Notes, and April 29, 2019 and April 30, 2019 in respect of the Additional Notes Issue (the "Announcements").
 Unless the context herein defines otherwise, capitalized terms used in this announcement shall have the same meanings as defined in the Announcements.

-Please refer to the attached Final Offering Memorandum in relation to the Notes, which is available on the website of the Singapore Exchange Securities Trading Limited as of March 7, 2019.
+Please refer to the attached final offering memorandum dated April 29, 2019 in relation to the Additional Notes Issue (the "Final Offering Memorandum"), which is available on the website of the Singapore Exchange Securities Trading Limited as of May 10, 2019.